serfine-1/Calculator/README.md

 This is a simple Python program that:

-✅ Accepts two numbers from the user
+✅ Accepts numbers from the user
 ✅ Calculates their sum, difference, product, and quotient
 ✅ Prints all the results in a friendly and fun way